alext0rres/Data-Infrastructure-Demo/README.md

 [https://open.fda.gov/data/downloads/]

 This project was built as a targeted demonstration of applying data engineering and graph modeling techniques to pharmaceutical data.
-It reflects a strong interest in the intersection of healthcare and modern data infrastructure, and was designed specifically with AbbVie’s technical direction in mind.
+It reflects my strong interest in the intersection of healthcare and modern data infrastructure, and was designed specifically with AbbVie’s technical direction in mind.

 If helpful, I would be happy to walk through the project in more detail or provide a live demo.